Licensing Guides

 Acquire three to four years of experience and instruction necessary to obtain an electrical journeyman card through the local licensing board.

-Apply for Electrical Contractors License after four years of experience as a journeyman, foreman, or supervising employee.
+Apply for Electrical Contractor license after four years of experience as a journeyman, foreman, or supervising employee.

 How to Become an Electrician in Nevada

-APPLY FOR ELECTRICAL CONTRACTOR LICENSE: After fulfilling the four-year work experience requirement at the journeyman level, candidates may apply for a Nevada Electrical Contractors License through the Nevada State Contractors Board (NSCB).
+Apply for license: Apply for a Nevada Electrical Contractors License through the Nevada State Contractors Board (NSCB).
 Applications may be sent to one of two offices: 2310 Corporate Circle, Suite 200, Henderson, NV, 89074, or 9670 Gateway Drive, Suite 100, Reno, NV, 89521.
 License application includes work experience documentation, educational record, and a financial statement.
-You must also pay a $300 nonrefundable application processing fee.

 Types of Electrical Licenses in Nevada